A Premises Licence is a permanent licence granted for a specific location in England or Wales to authorise licensable activities. These include:

 You will need detailed plans of the premises, the requirements for which are set out in statute.
 The plans need to identify alcohol stores, fire alarms and control systems and CCTV cameras etc.

-Pro-Leagle do not provide premises plans and they will need to sourced from an appropriate, third-party provider at additional cost.
+Premises plans are not included in our fee and they will need to sourced from an appropriate, third-party provider at additional cost.
+If, however, you already have a to-scale plan we can adapt this for you.

 If you intend to act as the Designated Premises Supervisor (DPS) but do not have a Personal Licence, you will need to obtain one (cost approximately £150).